 To determine market value, comparable listings (comps) are one of the most important factors.
 Market value is much more volatile than an appraisal and is adjusted for things like market conditions.
 This includes whether it’s a buyer’s or a seller’s market, the overall economy, and the popularity of the location.
 Home improvements are, of course, another way to increase the market value of a home.

 It’s important to know a home’s market value so you can price a listing accordingly.
-If the price isn’t quite what your sellers were hoping for, then you can use Curbio to make smart, pre-listing home improvements that will raise the home’s value (in additional seller profit)!
+If the price isn’t quite what your sellers were hoping for, then you can use Curbio to make smart, pre-listing home improvements that will raise the home’s appraised and market values (in additional seller profit)!

 The difference between appraised value and market value

 Appraised value is an objective assessment of a home’s value based on the findings of an appraiser.
 So, things like décor, buyer must-haves, and other personal preferences aren’t considered.
 Instead, the appraiser sticks to things that can’t be so easily changed, like size and location.

 In contrast, a property’s market value is more subjective.
 It’s based on what the average buyer is willing to pay for a home at a specific point in time.
 Things like pre-listing home improvements, staging, and great photos not only boost a property’s digital curb appeal, but also help Realtors® and their sellers significantly raise a home’s market value.

 While a significant difference between market and appraised values is uncommon, it can happen.
 As a Realtor®, it’s your job to weigh the factors that go into each to determine your pricing strategy.

 Explaining home value and its complexities to sellers comes with the job of a Realtor®, but the pricing conversation doesn’t have to be challenging.